-3 eCommerce Promotional Lessons You Can Learn From Amazon Prime Day
+3 eCommerce Lessons From Amazon Prime Day

 Amazon wanted to celebrate its 20th birthday on July 15 by creating a one-day-only sale exclusively for Amazon Prime members called Prime Day.
 Prime Day was Amazon’s personal holiday that was to act as a “Christmas in July” event to offer deals to current Prime users and increase Amazon Prime signups.

 Since the launch, there has been a lot of discussion about the promotion, and regardless of whether or not you perceive the event as a win or a #PrimeDayFail, there are three important lessons eCommerce businesses can learn from Amazon to improve their own promotions and holiday strategies.

 1. Generate excitement and buzz around your promotions

 Amazon started promoting Prime Day weeks in advance to increase event awareness.
 If you were on Amazon before Prime Day, you witnessed firsthand the several CTAs on their website encouraging you to invest in Prime to benefit from the Prime Day deals.